We’ll take you step-by-step through everything you need to know when starting a business in Alberta.

 The word “sales” could make you cringe.
 Maybe it brings memories of your favorite used car salesman, or being heckled into buying a new vacuum at your front door.
 No matter what your experience with sales has been, we’re here to help—and hopefully redeem some of those past experiences.

 As a small business owner, sales are crucial to your success.
-That’s why we talked with Faizel Poonja—Managing Director of ATB’s High Growth Market Sales team—to get his top five sales tips.
+Here's our top five sales tips.

 1. Listen, listen, listen